Polonnaruwa visiting places

 To the north of Pothgul vehera (Pothgul temple), outside the boundaries of the site, lies a rocky boulder of which south face is adorned with a large statue hewn into the rock in high relief.
 This is among the places to visit in Polonnaruwa in order to witness the best examples of the fine craftsmanship of the ancient artists.

 The statue of pothgul vehera is 11 ft and 6 in height.
 Even though the figure is not identified yet, it believes to be either of king Parakramabahu or depicting a Brahminical sage.
-The most archaeologist believes it to be the statue of a Brahminical sage and this theory is supported by the evidence of the matted hair, long moustache and beard, very simple dress and lack of ornaments, Brahmanical sacred thread that runs from the left shoulder across the body around the right hip, corpulent stomach and an object reminiscent of an ola leaf book held in the hand.
+The most archaeologist believes it to be the statue of a Brahminical sage and this theory is supported by the evidence of the matted hair, long mustache and beard, very simple dress and lack of ornaments, Brahmanical sacred thread that runs from the left shoulder across the body around the right hip, corpulent stomach and an object reminiscent of an ola leaf book held in the hand.

 As for the identification of the sage represented by the statue, the following come to mind Agastya, Kapila, Pulasti.
 Archaeologists believe that it could not be representing the Agastya on account of the absence of the iconographical attributes of this sage, the pot and the necklace.
 The figure suggested being present the Kapila for whom king Parakramabahu is reported to have built a dwelling.
 The third possibility is that it could be representing the Pulasti, a possibility that comes to mind when it is remembered that an early name for Polonnaruwa was Pulastipura.